 Social media – every now and then I will share the link and cover art via twitter.
 It’s important to remind your following what you’ve written and what is available.
 On twitter those shameless self promo posts are good for visibility, especially on the weekends.

 Read an excerpt out loud – go live on your social media and read a passage or excerpt of your work.
 Show your beautiful face and a passion for that work you created.

 You’ll notice the list of methods after release is smaller because the preparation is way more important but that doesn’t deny the fact after release methods are any less important or effective.
 It is perceived that the first 30 days of a book’s release are the most important for future sales but I’d beg to differ especially if you can achieve a good promotional run.
 It took three years for my third book to gain any kind of traction along with my 4th.
 It’s great to do as much preparation as possible but that doesn’t doom a book for eternity because in marketing and book sales anything can happen.

 There is also another often overlooked resource and that’s to ask your peers.
 The writing community is full of different folks on different parts of their journey and they have valuable experience.
 I put the question out on Twitter and so here’s some wisdom from those who have sold:

 The best way to figure out sales and marketing is research.
 Saying your no good at marketing is old and cliché.
-If you can write a book and tell and effective story then you can sell it, The Google is also there for you and so am I. Check out my Resources section for plenty of pointers on all things book selling, marketing and wider social media.
-I’ve got a guide book coming soon which is what this post was inspired by.
+If you can write a book and tell an effective story then you can sell it, The Google is also there for you and so am I. Check out my Resources section for plenty of pointers on all things book selling, marketing and wider social media.

 I hope you enjoyed this rather in depth look at why our books aren’t selling and if you have any other methods not mentioned then please hit me up in the comments!
 If you just want to shout and vent about not selling books, that’s welcome also!